David Banks says it was Mayor Eric Adams' decision to move up retirement timeline

 Adams was back in court Wednesday as he faces five federal counts of bribery, corruption, wire fraud and accepting donations from foreign nationals.

-Federal prosecutors revealed additional charges against the mayor are possible and new defendants are 'likely.'
+Federal prosecutors revealed additional charges against the mayor are possible and new defendants are "likely."

+One possible new charge is witness tampering, after prosecutors said they have evidence Adams told a witness to lie.
 Prosecutors said the witness was given "a clear message from the defendant they should not tell the truth to the FBI."
 Prosecutors are calling it a "significant instance of witness interference."

+Adams is expected back in court November 1 and then again in December.
 While the defense has asked for a speedy trial as early as March, the judge has not set a date.

 ALSO READ: Debate emerges over whether Eric Adams should resign as mayor of New York City